-As in the previous Plans, removal of underground pumping equipment soon after the cessation of mining is assumed, once the MDDP pit portal is sealed.
+As in the previous Plans, removal of underground pumping equipment soon after the cessation of mining is assumed once the Project Martha pit portals are sealed.

 6.1.2 Underground Workings/Decline

 Conditions of consent require the backfilling of a short section of the Trio access development, of the two existing ventilation shafts, and of the Favona portal.